MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/includes/4-software-defined-storage.md

 ## What is SMB Multichannel?

-SMB Multichannel is part of the implementation of the SMB 3.x protocol, which significantly improves network performance and availability for Windows Servers operating as file servers.
+SMB Multichannel is part of the implementation of the SMB 3.x protocol, which significantly improves network performance and availability for Windows Servers <!--- Should "and Azure Stack HCI" be added? ---> operating as file servers.
 SMB Multichannel allows such servers to take advantage of multiple network connections to provide the following capabilities:

 - Increased throughput.
 The file server can simultaneously transmit more data using multiple connections.
 This is particularly beneficial when using servers with multiple, high-speed network adapters.
 - Automatic configuration: SMB Multichannel automatically discovers multiple available network paths and dynamically adds connections as required.